AmeyKuradeAK/AKOSource/README.md

 <img src="./Navbars/pics/Nav_1.png" />

-Note: Just use the code in green comment as (Use this code only)
+Note: Just use the code in green comment as (Use this code only) <br>
 Note: Also see the 2nd comment and read it carefully

 [Click for code](./Navbars/Navbar.html)